TouK/nussknacker/docs/MigrationGuide.md

 * [#6248](https://github.com/TouK/nussknacker/pull/6248) Removed implicit conversion from string to SpeL expression (`pl.touk.nussknacker.engine.spel.Implicits`).
 The conversion should be replaced by `pl.touk.nussknacker.engine.spel.SpelExtension.SpelExpresion.spel`.
-* [6282](https://github.com/TouK/nussknacker/pull/6184) If you relied on the default value of `topicsExistenceValidationConfig.enabled` setting, you have to be aware from now on, the topics existence will be validated by default (Kafka's `auto.create.topics.enable` will be taken into consideration only in case Sinks).
+* [6282](https://github.com/TouK/nussknacker/pull/6184) If you relied on the default value of the `topicsExistenceValidationConfig.enabled` setting, you must now be aware that topics will be validated by default (Kafka's `auto.create.topics.enable` setting is only considered in case of Sinks).
 Create proper topics manually if needed.

 ## In version 1.16.0 (Not released yet)